Thursday, 31 October 2024

 Asian Dowitcher (Limnodromus scolopaceus)

-They actually more often seen wading in a group rather than individually.
+They are actually seen more often wading in a group rather than individually.

 I believe this a Black-tailed Godwit.